The Museum of Colonial Art or Count Casa Bayona

 The XIXth century nozzles, which belonged to the brings greater of Havana Cathedral are also kept, as well as a sculpture named Aldeana, from which we don't know the author.

-In the second floor, there is the Reception room, a sort of waiting room where visitors waited while the home owners were getting ready to receive them.
+In the second floor, there is the Reception hall, a sort of waiting room where visitors waited while the home owners were getting ready to receive them.
 The space was prepared for two people, if we keep into account that there are two chairs and a table in the middle.
 Other elements recreate the space like decorative porcelains form Italy, France and Germany.

 The evolution of the furniture and the glasswork in Cuba constitutes subjects of specialization and restoration in correspondence with the colonial society lifestyle.